 CALASIAO – Former congressman Mark Cojuangco declared recently here that snaring more infrastructures build up in the province of Pangasinan will bolster its tourism that could generate more jobs.

+“A lot of towns and cities here need to spruce up to attract tourists.
 We can boost medical tourism and retirement tourism.
 We just need to pour infrastructures to make these happen,” he told the multitudes in Pilipino who attended the Farmers Day at the gym of the central school here last May 6.

 Cojuangco was accompanied in the presidential table by this town mayor Mark Macanlalay, his father Vice Mayor Roy, League of Municipalities of the Philippines- Pangasinan Chapter Noel Nacar, Abono Party-list Rosendo So, this town’s administrator Ben Vallo, and village chiefs here.